Dand3Z/Codenames-game/README.md

 # Codenames-game

-This will be a client server application.
+This will be a client pl.dele.server application.

 Working on a similar principle as: https://codenames.game